Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ## Review

 Recall from Chapter \@ref(plan), we discussed designing and visualizing a data collection workflow during your planning phase.
 As we've learned from this chapter, errors can happen at any point in the workflow so it is important to consider the entire data collection process holistically and integrate both quality assurance and quality control procedures throughout.
-Figure \@ref(fig:fig10-11) helps us to see when these practices fit into the different phases our our workflow.
+Figure \@ref(fig:fig10-11) helps us to see when these practices fit into the different phases our workflow.

 Once your workflow is developed and quality assurance and control practices are integrated, consider how you will ensure that your team implements these practices with fidelity.
 Document the specifics of your plan in an SOP (see Chapter \@ref(document)), including assigning roles and responsibilities for each task in the process.
 Last, train your team on how to implement the data collection SOP, and implement refresher trainings as needed.